infu/nftanvil/apps/docs/docs/intro.md

 ### Polylithic design

 Our philosophy encourages polylithic design, because it results in small tools where each one does one thing well and can be combined in many ways.
-Thats how the UNIX community works.
+Thats how the UNIX gets developed.
 Eric Raymond summarizes these in part as:

 #### Rule of Modularity